 At the Maryland Institute for Plastic Surgery, one of our most important goals is creating natural-looking results.
 We achieve that by personalizing each liposuction as much as possible.
 During every consultation, we’ll thoroughly analyze your area of choice so that we can plan your liposuction in incredible detail.
 We also have a keen knowledge of male versus female aesthetics, so you can rest assured that your results will look right for your unique needs.

 The Liposuction Procedure

+Liposuction is an invasive surgical procedure, so it will be performed using general anesthesia.
 The length of time required for your liposuction procedure will depend on the amount of fat to be removed.
-We will advise you during your consultation how much time you can expect.
+On average, liposuction takes about 2-3 hours to perform.
+We will advise you during your consultation on how long you can expect your surgery to take.

 We perform three different types of liposuction, but in all cases, small incisions are made.
 A tube called a cannula is then inserted into the incisions and attached to a suction device.

 - Regular liposuction is the traditional form of liposuction.
 The first step of this type of liposuction is injecting a dilute anesthetic solution in the area to be treated.
 This solution will prevent bleeding, help keep the patient comfortable, and make it easier to remove fat from the body.
 Once regular liposuction is done extracting the fat, the incisions are closed.